keventmesh/ai-demo-training/services/prediction-service/README.md

 Or, if you already have a Minio instance running on Kubernetes, you can use that.

+Start the Inference service.
+See [here](../inference-service/README.md) for details.

 ```shell
 kubectl port-forward -n minio-operator svc/minio 9445:443 --address=0.0.0.0
 ```